lkview/LayoutsPlusDoc/wiki-primary-layouts.md

     #,###.###

 **PriceColor** — Express as RGB hex.
 Default is FF0000

+**TextBeforeItemNum** — Any text you want to appear before the item number (SKU number), such as _Part #_.
+Default is null.

+**FontFamily** — The choices are:
+* HelveticaNeue
+* MyriadPro

+**StyleProdName** — The choices are:
+* none — No style will be applied to the product name
+* bold — This will cause the product name to appear bold

+**StyleItemNumber** — The choices are:
+* none — No style will be applied to the item number
+* bold — This will cause the item number to appear bold

+**StylePrice** — The choices are:
+* Simple — The symbol, left side of the price, and right side of the price are all the same size
+* Simple-bold —  Same as Simple, except the symbol and price (both left and right sides) are bolded
+* Superior — The symbol and the right side are half size, and top aligned

 **NumericCharWidth** —  **Not required.** This is needed only if (a)&nbsp;**PriceStyle** is set to _Superior_ and (b)&nbsp;the results look like they require tweaking.
 The value is the width of one numeric character at the **PriceFontSize**.